-9.0 TIMER1 MODULE
+10.0 TIMER1 MODULE

-Note: This data sheet summarizes features of this group of dsPIC30F devices and is not intended to be a complete reference source.
+This data sheet summarizes features of this group of dsPIC30F devices and is not intended to be a complete reference source.
 For more information on the CPU, peripherals, register descriptions and general device functionality, refer to the "dsPIC30F Family Reference Manual" (DS70046).

-This section describes the 16-bit General Purpose (GP) Timer1 module and associated operational modes.
+This section describes the 16-bit general purpose Timer1 module and associated operational modes.
+Figure 10-1 depicts the simplified block diagram of the 16-bit Timer1 Module.

-Note: Timer1 is a Type A timer.
-Please refer to the specifications for a Type A timer in Section 24.0 "Electrical Characteristics" of this document.
+Note: Timer1 is a 'Type A' timer.
+For details, refer to the specifications for a Type A timer in Section 22.0 "Electrical Characteristics" of this document.

-The following sections provide a detailed description, including setup and control registers along with associated block diagrams for the operational modes of the timers.
+The following sections provide a detailed description of the operational modes of the timers, including setup and control registers along with associated block diagrams.

-The Timer1 module is a 16-bit timer which can serve as the time counter for the Real-Time Clock, or operate as a free running interval timer/counter.
+The Timer1 module is a 16-bit timer which can serve as the time counter for the real-time clock, or operate as a free running interval timer/counter.
 The 16-bit timer has the following modes: